Which institutions are eligible to apply?

 Can I help the FNL?

 YES!
-You can take out institutional or individual membership from just £1 a week: follow this link to join - it takes less than 5 minutes.
+You can take out institutional or individual membership from just £1 a week: follow this link to join - it takes about 2 minutes.
 You can display our membership literature and collaborate with us over publicity.

 You can promote FNL and the help that we have given your institution in catalogue entries, exhibition labels, publicity material and social media (please tag @FNL313 in any tweets).